jim-schwoebel/allie/README.md

 This is a repository for building machine learning models from audio, text, image, video, or .CSV files.
 This is an upgrade from the prior archived [NLX-model repository](https://github.com/NeuroLexDiagnostics/nlx-model).

-Here are some things that this repository can do:
+Here are some things that Allie can do:
 - featurize fles (via audio, text, image, video, or csv featurizers)
 - train machine learning models (via tpot, hyperopt, scsr, devol, keras training scripts)
 - make predictions from machine learning models (with all models trained in models directory)